 What You Need to Make Soap Without Lye

-The following recipe makes 8-10 small bar soaps
+The following recipe makes 8-10 small bars of soap

 Affiliate links may be used.
 Please see our advertising disclosure for more information.